zaahidimraan/WebsiteScraper/README.md

 # Web Scraping Project

-This project focuses on extracting data from [target website] using Python's `requests` library for fetching web pages and `BeautifulSoup` for parsing HTML content.
+This project focuses on extracting data from website using Python's `requests` library for fetching web pages and `BeautifulSoup` for parsing HTML content.

 ## Project Structure